 Trees are the quintessential symbols for wealth in Feng Shui, and they also have a very strong association with health.
 Every single person in the world has benefited from the cutting of a tree.

-If your house is not made of wood, chances are that trees were cut in the land where your property lies, to make room for the building.
-Even if you live in a house made of adobe bricks, with a straw roof, surely you have some furniture made out of wood and you either own or have at some point read a book.
+In the United States, most houses are made of wood.
+But even if your house is not made of wood, chances are that trees were cut in the land where your property lies, to make room for the building.

 Humans use the wealth of the forest for their benefit.
-We all owe a debt to trees, and we should all pay “tree karma” to feel better and be wealthier, by planting trees or donating to organizations that plant trees.
+We all owe a debt to trees, and we should all pay “tree karma.”
+We need to pay this debt in order to feel better and be wealthier.
+And the way to pay it is by planting trees or donating to organizations that plant trees.

 I once asked a contractor to estimate how many trees you would have to plant or have planted to make up for the ones that were cut to build a wooden frame home.
 This is what he told me: